No Fee Until We Collect For You & We Are Always Available

 At Jones Kahan Law, LLC, we understand the difficulties involved in recovering from dog bites.
 A high proportion of dog bite victims are children who can suffer severe injuries and become permanently scarred from dog bites.
-If you or a loved one have suffered a dog bite injury in Ohio, we can help.
+If you or a loved one have suffered a dog bite injury in Ohio or Nothern Kentucky, we can help.
 Contact our skilled personal injury attorneys today to schedule your initial consultation.
 After understanding the facts of your case, we can fight for your right to compensation for your injuries.

 August ’18 – Pedestrian Accident